 Gerberas!
 What I generally find is that either people love gerbera flowers or they hate them.
 There’s kind of no middle road with this flower, also known as gerbera daisies.
-Personally I learnt about arranging gerbera flowers in my first few lessons as a floristry student.

 - Firstly, gerberas are one of the best flowers for injecting colour into any flower arrangement.
 They come in a range of colours such as red, orange, yellow, bright pink, light pink, light yellow and white.

 - Secondly, if you wire the gerbera stems, you can manipulate the stems (very carefully) to create movement in an arrangement.

 - Thirdly, if you use the centres of the gerbera flower (minus the petals), the resulting look can be rather unique.

 Now onto some flower arrangements I have made using gerberas.

 Creative Ways of Arranging Gerbera FLowers

 Arranging Gerberas with Twisted Willow and Foliage

 In the first arrangement, I internally wired the gerbera stems before placing the flowers in the vase.
 Wiring them allows me to bend the gerbera heads without breaking them off their stems.
 Then I added some twisted willow which I manipulated to form curved lines.
 This creates dynamic movement as well as negative space in the arrangement.